 - For a lighter version, use less bacon or replace it with turkey bacon.

 - Give the dish extra color and nutrients by adding a cup or two of fresh chopped kale to the cabbage.

-- Caraway seeds complement cabbage dishes nicely; add a tablespoon or two of the seeds if you like.
+- Caraway seeds complement cabbage dishes nicely; add a tablespoon or 2 of the seeds if you like.